TabViewer/gtabview/README.rst

   gtabview file.xls[x]

-When Blaze_ is also installed, any Blaze source can be used by specifying any `supported URI`_ on the command line::
+When Blaze_ is also installed, any Blaze source can be used by specifying a `supported URI`_ on the command line::

   gtabview file://dataset.hdf5